ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 > consumption.”

 Cultivated tobacco (*Nicotiana tabacum*) is a naturally-occuring plant that is responsible for more than five million deaths per year, around the world.
+Cyanide, one of the most toxic substances, occurs naturally.

 <a name="emotion"></a> Appeal to emotion